-You will speak in Albanian for the majority of your service.
+You will speak in Albanian for most of your service.
 PST will give you the basis for continuing to develop your language skills on your own.
 Diligent commitment to learning Albanian during PST and throughout your service will help you acquire language skills that will be critical to building relationships within your communities and the success of your projects.

 Following PST, all Volunteers are required to retain a tutor for at least the initial 6 months of service.

 All Volunteers in Albania will live with host families during their initial Pre-Service Training (PST) and for an additional six months at a minimum during their service.
-Some Volunteers may live with a host family for their entire 27-month service for several reasons, including, convenience, better social integration and personal security, or a lack of other housing options.
+Some Volunteers may live with a host family for their entire 27-month service for several reasons, including convenience, better social integration and personal security, or a lack of other housing options.

 Most Albanian villages and towns have electricity and running water, but power and water outages may occur.
 Houses are not centrally heated and most Albanian families heat only one room with a gas, wood, or electric heater.
-Peace Corps will provide you a small space heater for your bedroom, but many Volunteers still spend most of the evening with host family members in the one heated room.
+Peace Corps will provide you with a small space heater for your bedroom, but many Volunteers still spend most of the evening with host family members in one heated room.
 Some homes may have squat toilets.

 Temperatures in Albania range from 100 degrees Fahrenheit in the summer to below freezing during the winter.
 Conditions, especially in winter, may be uncomfortable at sites, particularly in mountainous regions where snow can accumulate.
 Volunteers should be prepared for a wide spectrum of climates throughout their service.